dgroomes/kafka-playground/kafka-in-kafka-out/README.md

   about it.
 * [ ] Consider using executor and tasks to de-couple polling from committing in the virtual thread implementation.
 To be symmetric with the coroutine implementation.
+* [ ] Why is the consumer group so slow to start up and become registered.
+It's like 5 seconds (at least for the coroutines consumer).

 ## Finished Wish List Items